Story of the Year: The Constant (2009–2010)

 In May 2009, Story of the Year began work on another album.
 On December 31, the band released "I'm Alive" to radio airplay.

-The Constant, was released on February 16, 2010, through Epitaph Records.
-The Deluxe Edition, available on iTunes, has two bonus tracks, "Your Unsung Friend" and "Tonight We Fall."
+The Constant, was released on February 16, 2010 through Epitaph Records.
+The Deluxe Edition, available on iTunes, has two bonus tracks, "Your Unsung Friend" and "Tonight We Fall".

-Story of the Year recorded a cover of Waterproof Blonde's song "Just Close Your Eyes" for the WWE wrestling star Christian Cage.
+Story of the Year recorded a cover of Waterproof Blonde's song "Just Close Your Eyes" for professional wrestler Christian Cage.
 Their cover version was included in WWE Music album A New Day, Vol. 10 that was released on January 28, 2010.

 Side-projects and hiatus (2011–2013)

-Bassist Adam Russell was announced to be the bassist of post-hardcore band Destroy Rebuild Until God Shows, along with Craig Owens (lead vocalist, Chiodos), Matt Good (guitarist, From First to Last), Nick Martin (guitarist, Underminded), and Aaron Stern (drummer, Matchbook Romance).
+Bassist Adam Russell was announced to be the bassist of post-hardcore band Destroy Rebuild Until God Shows, along with Craig Owens (lead vocalist, Chiodos), Matt Good (guitarist, From First to Last), Nick Martin (guitarist, Underminded) and Aaron Stern (drummer, Matchbook Romance).
 Russell left Destroy Rebuild Until God Shows in 2012.

-Singer Dan Marsala formed a fun, comedy punk rock side-project in 2009 named The Fuck Off And Dies.
+Singer Dan Marsala formed a comedy punk rock side-project in 2009 named The Fuck Off And Dies.
 The band has gone on to release two full-length albums, Songs In The Key Of Fuck (2011) and Dear Liver (2015).

 Guitarists Ryan Phillips and Philip Sneed continued to pursue their side project, Greek Fire.
 They have released a debut EP and two independent albums, Deus Ex Machina and Lost/Found.

 Bassist Adam Russell and guitarist Ryan Phillips set out to make a movie about rise and fall of the music industry and where it stands today called "Who Killed (Or Saved!)
 The Music Industry".
 Funded by Kickstarter, they were filming in 2013.

 On February 4, 2011, at The Pageant in their hometown of St. Louis, the band performed their first album, Page Avenue, in its entirety, as well as other fan favorites.
 They posted that this was a "thank you" show to all their dedicated fans for 10 years together.
 City Spud, of the St. Louis rap group St. Lunatics, made a guest appearance during the show.

 Reunion, Page Avenue 10th anniversary tour (2013–2014)

 On March 8, 2013, the band announced they reunited for a world tour to celebrate the tenth anniversary of their debut album Page Avenue.
-It was also stated that the band has re-recorded Page Avenue, entitled Page Avenue: 10 Years and Counting with release date on October 8, 2013.
-Originally they planned it to be a full acoustic version of the album, but after the collaboration with City Spud during their concert in 2011 they decided to re-record the album with a different feel to each song rather than just acoustic versions.
+It was also stated that the band has re–recorded Page Avenue, entitled Page Avenue: Ten Years and Counting with release date on October 8, 2013.
+Originally they planned it to be a full acoustic version of the album, but after the collaboration with City Spud during their concert in 2011 they decided to re–record the album with a different feel to each song rather than just acoustic versions.